thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 ```

 Because the `master` branch was not directly ahead of the `origin/master` branch, Git couldn't perform a fast-forward merge.
 Instead, it performed a **three-way merge** between the `master` commit, the `origin/master` commit, and their common base commit.

+A three-way merge always results in a merge commit.
+This is why your text editor opened a new window, like the one above, asking you to type in a commit message.
+Typically, the default message is good enough.
+When you're ready, save the file and close the window to instruct Git to accept the commit message.

 Show the commit logs of your local repository.